mikefeneley/chaos-monitor/README.md

 **KEY NOTES**

+If you run the chaos monitor, be sure to stop it shortly after or it will continually write to its log and hog resources.

 We try to follow PEP8 style convention.
 We have relaxed the rules on 80 character limit because line wraps always look ugly and most people have large monitors.

 Test functions should be as descriptive as possible.
 Functions with 10+ words are totally fine as long as they describe the specific functionality they are testing.